itx-informationssysteme/jobapplications/Documentation.tmpl/Index.rst

 :License:
    This extension documentation is published under the `CC BY-NC-SA 4.0 <https://creativecommons.org/licenses/by-nc-sa/4.0/>`__ (Creative Commons) license

-This extension enables you to manage job postings, the application form and the incoming applications.
+This extension enables you to manage job postings, the application form and incoming applications.

 **TYPO3**